A good mechanic needs two things to get the job done: knowledge and the right tools.

 Hammers

-Perfect for beating dents out of metalwork, separating components, and re-shaping parts, a ball pein hammer and plastic hammer are two staple tools no mechanic would be without.
+Perfect for beating dents out of metalwork, separating components, and re-shaping parts, a ball pein hammer, a plastic hammer and a pry bar are essential tools for every repair shop would be without.

 Tape Measure